A New Zealand storm.

 If you do not already have a household emergency plan, Get Ready (getready.govt.nz) walks you through how to build one.
 Make sure you have enough supplies to get through at least three days without power or water, and that everyone in your household knows what to do before, during, and after severe weather.

-The National Emergency Management Agency (NEMA) is coordinating the national response to Cyclone Vaianu.
+The National Emergency Management Agency (NEMA) coordinates New Zealand's response to major emergencies.
 Find your local Civil Defence Emergency Management Group, get official updates, and access guidance on evacuation planning through their site.

 Prepare for Flooding